tina-friedrich/arc-user-guide/docs/source/arc_scriptbasics.rst

 **What is a submission script**

-A ``submission script`` describes the resources you wish the resource manager ``SLURM`` to allocate to your job, and also what commands you wish to run, including any set-up these commands may need.
+A ``submission script`` describes the resources you wish the resource manager ``SLURM`` to allocate to your job, and also the application you wish to run, including any set-up this application may need.

 The script needs to be created using a Linux text editor such as ``nano`` or ``vi`` - we recommend creating and editing submission scripts on the cluster rather than editing them on a Windows machine, as this can cause problems.

 **Submission Script Example**